Review: American Express Blue Business Cash™ Card – Best Beginner Business Card?

 |No annual fee||2.7% of each transaction after conversion to US dollars|

 |Penalty APR||Late Fee||Returned Payment Fee|

 American Express Blue Business Cash™ Card (Rates & Fees)

 The Blue Business Cash card charges no annual fee.
 Considering you earn 2% back on everything, that’s pretty great.
-Some competitors, like the Capital One Spark Cash for Business (Review), do charge you annually (sometimes after the first year), which gives this card a competitive edge.
+Some competitors, like the Capital One Spark Cash Plus, do charge you annually (sometimes after the first year), which gives this card a competitive edge.
 However, many competing cards — including the aforementioned Spark Cash — feature no spending limit, which drastically increases earning capabilities.